vinhphuctadang/KeyValueAndKube/README.md

 - 2 pods running the main app (explore /app for details) with its static volume (node app won't make any changes to its volume).
 - Sharded mongodb:
   The db system has:
+  - a config volume for storing scripts of mongo init
-  - 2 shards, 1 replica for each shard, 1 persistent volume for each replica
+  - 2 shards, 2 replica for each shard, 1 persistent volume for each replica
   - 2 config servers, with its own volume, no persistent volume (maybe bad practice)
-  - 2 mongo router pod (mongos)
+  - 2 mongo router pods (mongos)
   - a mongo service

 ## To execute: